Association of Cedarbrook Camps

 Lemonade Financials – Demystifying financial statements – 22 days

-The learner will be able to define the terminology used in camp financial statements, be able to explain the various types of financial statements, be able to answer questions from and interpret data on camp financial statements.
+The learner will be able to define the terminology used in camp financial statements, be able to explain the various types of financial statements, be able to answer questions and interpret data on camp financial statements.

 Nature Exploration – Learn by Looking – 25 days